asteroid-team/asteroid/README.md

 if you solved it, [open a pull request][pr] !
 Same goes for new features, tell us what you want or help us building it !
-Don't hesitate to [join the slack][slack-invite] and ask questions / suggest new features there as well, we won't bite !
+Don't hesitate to [join the slack][slack-invite] and ask questions / suggest new features there as well !
 ## Table of contents
 - [Installation](#installation)
 - [Tutorials](#highlights)